diba-jafarnejad/-SQL-Project/starting_with_data.md

 Answer:
 some of the data in the time column is null - to clean the data added the HAVING condition.
-And to make it more readble, I changed the seconds to mins
+And to make it more readble, I changed the seconds to mins Visitors from Japan have the most average time spent on the site with 39.70 minutes.

 Question 4: